 Spriteborne is the name I chose to put all of my creative work in one place.
 It started in 2012 with bleached shirts and stencil art and has grown to encompass engraved glass, wood work, and original tabletop games made start to finish in one place.

-Spriteborne is owned and operated entirely by me (Jake Vander Ende) and my goal with it is to turn ideas into real things that can be shared with others in as few steps as possible.
+Spriteborne is owned and operated entirely by me (Jacob Vander Ende) and my goal with it is to turn ideas into real things that can be shared with others in as few steps as possible.
 I've collaborated with artists and designers along the way, but since my start I've been driven by the DIY punk rock ethos of making it all right here.
-My tabletop games are the physical gaming equivalent of a home-recorded album; raw, sincere, original, and sometimes rough around the edges.
+My tabletop games are the physical gaming equivalent of a home-recorded album; raw, sincere, original, and rough around the edges.